elenaguilarv/Surfs_up/README.md

 #### Average Temperatures
 <img src="https://github.com/elenaguilarv/Surfs_up/blob/master/hist_graphs/june_temp.png" width="400" height="300"> <img src="https://github.com/elenaguilarv/Surfs_up/blob/master/hist_graphs/december_temp.png" width="400" height="300">

 ### Recommendations
+1. Comparing June and December findings: December months tend to have slightly more rain than June months.
+The months of June tend to have higher temperatures as well.
+But generally the data is very similar and proves to be a good place for surf/ice cream shop.
-1. Expand the analysis further-- the weather statistics needs to be made across a wider range of months and not be so absolute (only June and December).
-Seasons and flow of travel and tourism across a year is not isolated to only two months out of the year.
+2. There is a need to expand the analysis further to show the weather statistics across a wider range of months.
+Showing results for only June and December is very absolute  or fixed, and climate patterns or seasonal activity is highly distributed and the flow of travel and tourism across a year should not be isolated to only two months out of the year.
-2. When the data for June or December for all stations and years is filtered and viewed, it is missing certain days of recorded values.
-A good task to further verify any chance of errors or discrepancies in the results is to check how many recordings are missing by date.
+3. June and December data for all stations and years is missing certain days of recorded values.
+In order to further analyze results it is important to count how many recordings are missing by date.
-3. Route presentations should aim to be more visually stimulating.
-Import graphs and clean tables, not lists or dictionaries.
+4. Route presentations should aim to be more visually stimulating.
+Importing graphs and clean tables, instead of lists or dictionaries to make the data more comprehensible to key stakeholders.